scottbrumley/opendxl_web_api/README.md

 ## TAXONOMY Of API

-Taxonomy of the API is documented in the taxonomy documentaiton.
+Taxonomy of the API is documented in the taxonomy documentation.
 This highlights how the web api paths are structured and how it should be going forward.

 [Taxonomy Documentation](docs/taxonomy.md)